 There are five (some argue six) regions of Scotland for the purposes of single malts:

-Campbeltown is home to Springbank, makers of Springbank, Hazelburn and Longrow labels, as well as Glengyle (the Kilkerran label.
+Campbeltown is home to Springbank, makers of Springbank, Hazelburn, and Longrow labels, as well as Glengyle (the Kilkerran label.
 Though Glengyle is thought of as its own distillery, it is located at the same Springbank location.

-Springbank is the iconic Campbeltown whisky, usually found at 10 years of age although other bottlings exist.
+Springbank is the iconic Campbeltown whiskey, usually found at 10 years of age although other bottlings exist.
 The remote town is also home to the Glen Scotia distillery, which first became available to the U.S. in 2016.